Poochie: I have to go now. My planet needs me.

 - Possibly the highest-profile one from the show: Lennier vanishes towards the end of Season 5 having left Sheridan to die in an accident.
 Riven by guilt, he vows not to return until he has redeemed himself.
 His character is later referred to as dead.
 No explanation has ever been given for his death, and it may constitute the biggest remaining unanswered question from the series.

 - General William Hague was introduced in the second season as a Chekhov's Gunman who was intended to become an important ally to the protagonists later on during the Earth Civil War arc.
-However, when the pivotal episodes rolled around, the actor had been booked to Deep Space Nine instead.
+However, when the pivotal episodes rolled around, the actor had been booked to Deep Space Nine instead (Robert Foxworth's agent apparently screwed up and double-booked him).
 The character was promptly Bus Crashed.
 JMS freely admitted he did this out of spite.

 - In a first-season episode, Londo falls in love with a beautiful slave named Adira.
 After gaining her freedom, she leaves to further herself, with a promise to return to him someday.
 Several seasons later, she does return ... but only her cloth-draped corpse makes it onto the station.
 She was poisoned off screen as part of a Batman Gambit to shock Londo into joining back up with the Shadows.
 It works.

-- Home and Away had Beth leaving Summer Bay to visit some other members of her family.
-In the episode in which she was supposed to come back she ends up getting involved in a crash with a lorry and ends up dead.
+- The show had Beth leaving Summer Bay to visit some other members of her family.
+In the episode in which she was supposed to come back, she ends up getting involved in a crash with a lorry and ends up dead.

 - And, one season later, Dan died on a rock-climbing trip in America.